Sustainable Chemical Engineering MSc

 During this course, you’ll complete an individual research project and a written dissertation.
 This will be your opportunity to put your specialist skills, knowledge and understanding into practice.
 You’ll apply the theory you’ve learnt to a project of your choice.

 Your research project will be on a specialism of your choice, and your dissertation will give you the opportunity to work with a variety of supervisors.
+Research themes can be aligned with the core or optional modules you’ve studied and with the specialisms of our research groups and/or industrial partners.
 Our research groups include:

 - Advanced Materials and Electrochemical Engineering